Estimating means of bounded random variables by betting: Warmup: exponential supermartingales and predictable plug-ins

-One of the first techniques proposed for constructing confidence sequences (CSs) of the form \eqref{eqn:CS} is Robbins' \textit{method of mixtures}~\citep{robbins_statistical_1970}, see also~\citep{darling_confidence_1967,robbins_iterated_1968,robbins_boundary_1970,robbins_class_1972,robbins_expected_1974}.
-This `pseudo-maximization' method was popularized and extended by de la Peña~\citep{de_la_pena_pseudo-maximization_2007,de_la_pena_self-normalized_2009}, and has led to several other followup works~\citep{abbasi2011improved,balsubramani_sharp_2014,howard_exponential_2018,kaufmann2018mixture}.
-However, beyond the case when the data are (sub)-Gaussian, the method of mixtures does not lead to a closed form expression; it yields an \emph{implicit} construction for $C_t$ which can sometimes be computed efficiently (e.g. using conjugate mixtures~\citep{howard_uniform_2019}), but is otherwise analytically opaque and computationally tedious.
-Here, we provide an alternative mixture construction that is exact, explicit and efficient (computationally and statistically).
-The core of this idea is so simple that it is worth deriving immediately in a special case.
-We do this below, and generalize it later.
+However, beyond the case when the data are (sub)-Gaussian, the method of mixtures rarely leads to a closed-form CS; it yields an \emph{implicit} construction for $C_t$ which can sometimes be computed efficiently (e.g. using conjugate mixtures~\citep{howard_uniform_2019}), but is otherwise analytically opaque and computationally tedious.
+Below, we provide an alternative construction --- called the ``predictable plug-in'' --- that is exact, explicit and efficient (computationally and statistically).

+In the next section, our CSs avoid exponential supermartingales, and are much tighter than the recent state-of-the-art in~\cite{howard_uniform_2019}.
+The ones in this section match the latter but are simpler to compute, so we present them first.